telerik/kendo-ui-core/docs/web/combobox/cascading.md

        });
     </script>

-Q: The serverFiltering is disabled and the child combobox does not work?
+**3. The `serverFiltering` is disabled and the `child` ComboBox does not work.
+What is the reason for that?**

-A: When [serverFiltering](/api/framework/datasource#configuration) is disabled, then the combobox will not make any additional requests to the server.
-Hence it will filter the initial data using the parent's dataValueField property.
-If no items are found, then the child combobox will be left empty.
-If you need to use child combobox with disabled server filtering, then you will need to provide all neccessary data on the client.
+When [`serverFiltering`](/api/framework/datasource#configuration) is disabled, the ComboBox does not make any additional requests to the server.
+Hence it filters the initial data using the `parent`'s `dataValueField` property.
+If no items are found, the `child` ComboBox is left empty.
+If you want to use a `child` ComboBox with disabled server filtering, provide all the neccessary data on the client.

-Q: Cannot get the request parameters on the server?
+**4. Cannot get the request parameters on the server.
+What to do now?**

-A: Check the format of the request parameters in the end of the "How it works?" section.
+Check the format of the request parameters as displayed at the end of the Initialize Cascading ComboBoxes section of this article.
 Modify your server code in order to get them correctly.
-Other option is to pass the ID of the parent combobox manually, using the data callback of the DataSource's Transport.Read object:
+Another way to handle the issue is to pass the ID of the parent ComboBox manually, using the data callback of the DataSource's `Transport.Read` object:

     <input id="child" />